About Ottawa

 - Consistently ranked most livable major city in Canada

-- Low crime rate for a major city
+- Low crime for a city of 1 million

 ✗ Cons